Farmers in Lai Chau compete in tea harvesting and processing.

 Báo Dân tộc và Phát triển•16/04/2024

-Tea trees have become a key crop, not only helping Tan Uyen farmers to eliminate hunger and reduce poverty, develop the economy, but also contributing greatly to Tan Uyen district's rise to become a new rural district of Lai Chau.
+Tea trees have become a key crop, not only helping Tan Uyen farmers to eliminate hunger and reduce poverty, develop the economy , but also contributing greatly to Tan Uyen district's rise to become a new rural district of Lai Chau.

 The jury approved the competition rules.
-Accordingly, the competition time is 25 minutes, the contestants must pick tea quickly and must meet the standards of 1 bud, 2-3 leaves, fresh tea buds, not broken or crushed.
+Accordingly, the competition time is 25 minutes, contestants must pick tea quickly and must meet the standards of 1 bud, 2-3 leaves, fresh tea buds, not broken or crushed.

-Joy in work creates unique beauty.
+The joy found in work creates a unique beauty.

 Tea is gathered and weighed right after picking at the beginning of the bed.